Open: Summer 2018 Raptor Rehab Internship

 - Good health and fitness, ability to perform physically demanding tasks such as cleaning and lifting (up to 40 lbs.) and work outdoors in all sorts of weather

 - Commitment to entire internship timeframe and ability and flexibility to work nights, holidays, and weekends

 - Stipend paid twice per month, based on an average 40-hour workweek (which will include some nights, holidays, and weekends)

 - Internships may be used for academic or vocational purposes, but interns are responsible for making the arrangements necessary to receive relevant credit as a result of completing the internship.

 Teton Raptor Center is an equal opportunity employer with a smoke-free and drug-free workplace.
 Successful applicants will be required to pass a background check, driving check, and drug screening.

-Applications will be accepted through, May 15th, 2018.
+Applications will be accepted until the position is fulled.
 Please send your resume, list of three references, and a letter as a single PDF document explaining your interest in our work and an answer to this question: What do you expect to achieve as a result of this internship opportunity?
 Please send application materials to Rehabilitation Director Meghan Warren via e-mail

 with the subject line: "TRC Internship Application Summer 2018."
 Please label your resume and cover letter document as follows: "First Name_Last Name_Internship Season and Year_Internship.pdf" (Ex.
 Meghan_Warren_Summer2018_Internship.pdf).